Non-relativistic regime and topology: topological term in the Einstein equation: Topological term in the Einstein equation with a bi-connection theory

 From the action~\eqref{eq::action1}, we also obtain the conservation of the matter energy-momentum tensor $\nabla_\mu T^{\mu\alpha} = 0$.
 This is not an additional hypothesis, as it can be obtained by varying $\int\sqrt{g}\lambda^2\kappa\Lie{\rm matter}\dd^4x$ with respect to infinitesimal changes of coordinates.
 The same applies for $\int\sqrt{g}\bar R_{\mu\nu}g^{\mu\nu} \dd^4x$ which leads to the conservation of the effective momentum tensor $\nabla_\mu \mathcal{T}^{\mu\alpha} = 0$.
 This conservation law can be written as

 or in the form

-The conservation of $\T{\mathcal{T}}$ is an additional condition with respect to classical general relativity, called \textit{the bi-metric condition}.
+The conservation of $\T{\mathcal{T}}$ is an additional condition with respect to classical general relativity, called \textit{the bi-connection condition}.
 In the case $\bar{ R}_{\alpha\beta} = 0$, it becomes trivial and we retrieve general relativity.
-The main interpretation for that additional equation is to constrain the diffeomorphism freedom present when defining $\bar g_{\mu\nu}$ with respect to $g_{\mu\nu}$ (see Appendix~\ref{app::Gauge} for a detailed explanation).\saut
+The main interpretation for that additional equation is to constrain the diffeomorphism freedom present when defining $\bar\Gamma^\mu_{\alpha\beta}$ with respect to~$\Gamma^\mu_{\alpha\beta}$ (see Appendix~\ref{app::Gauge} for a detailed explanation).\saut

-We see that the introduction of the reference spacetime curvature tensor in the action leads to an addition term $\T\Top$ in Einstein's equation which depends only on second order (or less) derivatives of the physical metric and on an additional reference field which is the reference Ricci tensor $\bar{R}_{\alpha\beta}$.
-Thus we fulfil Constraint 3. presented in Section~\ref{sec::constraints_Top}.
-There remains to make a choice for $\bar{\T g}$.
+We see that the introduction of the reference spacetime curvature tensor in the action leads to an additional term $\T\Top$ in Einstein's equation which depends only on second order (or less) derivatives of the physical metric and on an additional reference field which is the reference Ricci tensor $\bar{R}_{\alpha\beta}$.
+Thus we fulfill Constraint 3. presented in Section~\ref{sec::constraints_Top}.
+There remains to make a choice for $\bar\Gamma^\mu_{\alpha\beta}$.\saut